marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

       data structures are created but before the audio capture thread starts
     - Propagate errors up the call stack as `BOOL`s
   - Running Error Handler
-    - Same as the Model's Running Error Handler
+    - See the Main Window Thread's Running Error Handler
   - Normal Shutdown
     - Call #goertzel_Stop to stop the threads.  #goertzel_Stop does not return until all of the threads have stopped